tumaer/SciML/lecture/cc-2-0-optim.md

 # Core Content 2: Optimization

-After presenting gradient-based and gradient-free optimization algorithms, we systematically explore different approaches for improving the optimization procedure.
+Here, we start by presenting gradient-based and gradient-free optimization algorithms, and then systematically explore different approaches for improving the optimization process.

 ```{tableofcontents}